-The rating assigned to the bank facilities of Annapurna Finance Private Limited (AFPL) continues to draw comfort from the long track record of the promoters in the microfinance industry, diversified resource profile, established operational set-up and governance framework and comfortable capitalisation and liquidity profile.
-The rating also takes note of the improvement in financial performance of the company in FY19 (refers to the period April 1 to March 31) and H1FY20 marked by increase in advances, improvement in return indicators and lower credit cost along with improvement in asset quality over FY18.
+The ratings assigned to Annapurna Finance Private Limited (AFPL) draw comfort from the long track record of the promoters in the microfinance industry, diversified resource profile, established operational set-up and governance framework and comfortable capitalisation and liquidity profile.
+The ratings also factor in the relatively stable financial performance of the company in 9MFY20 (refers to the period April 1 to December 31), though there was marginal increase in credit cost due to deterioration in asset quality.